 Don Knotts takes his ‘nervous fraidy-cat’ character to outer space (or at least to orbit) in this funny, family-friendly comedy.
-The Reluctant Astronaut begins with Roy Fleming (Don Knotts in the title role) appears to be in a space capsule orbiting the earth—until the camera zooms out, and reveals that instead he’s operating a kiddie ride at an amusement park.
-Once the ride is over, he leaves the ride (with the help of the actor who played one of the ‘old men’ on the Andy Griffith Show) in order to demonstrate to the audience that Don Knotts’ character has a severe fear of heights.
-On his break, he asks one of his fellow employees at the amusement park for a date—and after much begging, she reluctantly agrees.
+The Reluctant Astronaut begins with Roy Fleming (Don Knotts in the title role) appearing to be in a space capsule orbiting the Earth.
+Until the camera zooms out, and reveals that instead he’s operating a kiddie ride at an amusement park.
+Once the ride is over, he leaves the ride (with the help of the actor who played one of the ‘old men’ on the Andy Griffith Show).
+In order to demonstrate to the audience that Don Knotts’ character has a severe fear of heights.
+On his break, he asks one of his fellow employees at the amusement park for a date.
+And after much begging, she reluctantly agrees.
 His normal day at work is interrupted by an urgent call from his mother, causing him to dash home.

-Roy Fleming/Don Knotts tries to break the news to his father over the phone, but his father’s habit of not listening to his son prevents this from being useful, and after a NASA publicity photo is taken with Don Knotts accidentally in the photograph, he decides that enough is enough, and he goes home to straighten everything out.
-This backfires magnificently, as the entire town is now convinced that he’s a real astronaut, and he finds that everyone treats him with more respect than even before—and his girlfriend literally falls all over him.
-It’s a very funny scene, as Don Knotts pushes her on a swing in the back yard, only to be knocked backward by her into the bushes.
-She follows him into the bushes, and the audience hears a ‘slap’—followed by the girlfriend marching out, followed by Don Knotts, holding his cheek.
-Despite the setting, this leads into a romantic moment, and the next day she’s part of the ‘family’ wishing him a safe trip back to NASA—where he again dodges out of the plane and takes the bus.
+He finds that everyone treats him with more respect than even before … And his girlfriend literally falls all over him.
+It’s a very funny scene, as Don Knotts pushes her on a swing in the back yard.
+Only to be knocked backward by her into the bushes.
+She follows him into the bushes, and the audience hears a ‘slap’.
+Followed by the girlfriend marching out, followed by Don Knotts, holding his cheek.
+Despite the setting, this leads into a romantic moment.
+The next day she’s part of the ‘family’ wishing him a safe trip back to NASA.
+Where he again dodges out of the plane and takes the bus.

 Overall, a very funny Don Knotts film, and well worth watching, especially with your children.